Burra railway station: Station upgrade

 By 1883 the original wooden and corrugated iron station building was proving inadequate for the large numbers of passengers stopping for refreshments.
 A new stone Victorian-style building, complete with refreshment rooms, was opened in October of that year.
 An arched roof over the tracks and platforms was retained at that time, not being demolished until 1935.
 The refreshment rooms remained in service until 1936.

 Closure

 In 1978, the station and all associated infrastructure was included in the transfer of the assets of the South Australian Railways to the Australian National Railways Commission.
 Regular passenger services ceased in December 1986.
 By 1993 the line north of Burra was closed and removed.
 In 1997, Australian Southern Railroad (ASR) acquired a 50-year lease on the rail corridor and total ownership of the rail infrastructure as part of the sale of Australian National's South Australian freight assets to ASR.
-Grain trains ceased running to Burra in 1999.
+Grain services to Burra last operated in January 1999, with the final rail traffic to the town being a light engine movement by Australian Railroad Group (formerly ASR) locomotive 843 on 12 March 2004.